bl9muva/ML_SatelliteImage_LandCover/README.md

 Additionally, for this problem, the dataset contained approximately 1500 satellite images of Virginia Coast.
-I would like to acknowledge that additional training data would be beneficial to generate a more optimal algorithm, but due to the labor-intensive task of generate labels, this would be out of scope for this project.
-Overall, the algorithm developed provides promising results into the use of transfer learning into land use classification.
+I would like to acknowledge that additional training data would be beneficial to generate a more optimal algorithm, but due to the labor-intensive task of generating labels, this would be out of scope for this project.
+Overall, the algorithm developed provides promising results into the use of transfer learning into land cover classification.

 I also recognize that there are a number of shortcomings in these labels: 1. these categories may not conform to conventions by domain experts; 2. many of images contain multiple features and their labels can be ambivalent, 3.
 I